 Download (to your desktop) a complete to-date, sortable, (by Grade Level, Duration, etc.) STORMWORKS catalog in Excel here:

 Download a STORMWORKS 1990s-2020s Order Form in PDF here:

 Download a 1990s-2020s STORMWORKS Creative Fees Schedule here:

-Stephen Melillo was the first Composer to pioneer self-publishing for Music Education in 1992 and send PDF Music in 1996.
+Stephen Melillo was the first Composer to pioneer self-publishing for Music Education in 1992 (eps to Norway) and send PDF Music worldwide in 1996.
 For a complete list of "Firsts" click here:

 "What has made these nominations meaningful to me were the people who nominated them.
+(I did not submit them.)
 TWML by Veterans and a Filmmaker.
 Symphony IIII by Gerhardt Zimmermann and the Canton Symphony Orchestra, who even paid the entry fees.
 These works will long stand as testaments to those who nominated them and more importantly to those for whom these works were offered in Tribute.
 Godspeed!"

 Introduction to STORMWORKS

 STORMWORKS is organized in Chapters.
 Within each Chapter, you can see the instrumentation, score notes, and listen to full tracks.
 Scroll to see the Pieces within each Chapter.
 Use the menu above to select the Chapter.

 Produce positive, quantifiable results.
 Nothing "slick" here.
 Just HYPERTools™ for Good Teachers!

 “Melillo is to wind music what Beethoven was to the symphony orchestra, and he follows a Beethovenesque design of increasing the musical tension almost to the breaking point, receding, and then reaching again.
 It is superlative musical craftsmanship and inspiring to hear.”
 Marvin Sosna, Music Critic